jacobkap/crimebythenumbers/docs/for-loops.md

 The basic concept of a for loop is you have some code that you need to run many times with slight changes to a value or values in the code - somewhat like a function.
 Like a function, all the code you want to use goes in between the `{` and `}` squiggly brackets.
 And you loop through all the values you specify - meaning the code runs once for each of those values.

 Let's look closer at the `(i in 1:10)`.
 The `i` is simply a placeholder object which takes the value 1:10 each iteration of the loop.
 It's not necessary to call it `i` but that is convention in programming to do so.
 It takes the value of whatever follows the `in` which can range from a vector of strings to numbers to lists of data.frames.
-Especially when you're first beginning using R it could help to call the `i` something informative to you about what value it has.
+Especially when you're an early learner of R it could help to call the `i` something informative to you about what value it has.

 Let's go through a few examples with different names for `i` and different values it is looping through.